-Collaborative research means that the expertise and knowledge of the applicants is complementary and that the collaboration of the different applicants is essential to achieve the research goals and creates an added value.
-The collaboration of research groups from different types of institutions (UASs, UTEs, universities, ETH/EPF, etc.) is also welcome.
+Collaborative research means that the expertise and knowledge of the applicants is complementary and their collaboration of the different applicants is essential for achieving the research goals.
+It also creates added value.
+Collaboration between research groups from different types of institutions (UASs, UTEs, universities, ETHZ/EPFL, etc.) is also welcome.

 Breakthrough research addresses important challenges and presents a novel approach, it questions or goes beyond existing models, theories, doctrines, research approaches, methods, etc. It opens up new lines of research and has a high potential for impact in or beyond academia.

 - All applicants must have obtained a doctorate at least four years before submitting the application or must have equivalent research experience.

 - All applicants must be employed with a work-time percentage of at least 50% for the duration of the project at a research institution that is eligible to receive research funding from the SNSF, or they must have been given written assurance of such employment.